rob-mccann/bonjour-reflector/README.md

 # Debugging & Profiling

-A pprof server will listen on port `6060` if the you use the `-debug` flag.
+A pprof server will listen on port `6060` if the you use the `--Debug` flag.

 More information on pprof is available [here](https://golang.org/pkg/net/http/pprof/)